rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 (2009).
-He suggests these folders that would be in our work folder: doc (containing documents, including papers), data (he segregates the raw data from data the project generated), src (the source code), bin (when working with some programming languages, a compiled version of the source code is needed and those compiled versions go into bin), and results (the results of running the programs).
+He suggests these folders that would be in our work folder: doc (containing documents, including papers), data (he segregates the raw data from data the project generated), src (the source code), bin (executable files go here, including scripts), and results (the results of running the programs and a digital project notebook).
 Noble's system is compatible with our suggestions, with the exception that our approach considers who provided the raw data.
 If it came from outside the project, its in our "input" folder in a subfolder that identifies the source of the data, not in our "work/data" folder.

 In another post, I'll explain how I organize all the folders on my systems.